cloudoperators/greenhouse/e2e/README.md

 **Eventually Timeout**

-If `Eventually` in used in tests, ensure that the result being expected happens quickly.
+If `Eventually` is used in tests, ensure that the result being expected happens quickly.

 > The test is started with the env GOMEGA_DEFAULT_EVENTUALLY_TIMEOUT="2m"